12 Day Winter Package | Circle of Iceland & Snaefellsnes Peninsula

-Experience the wonders of Iceland on this 12-day winter package that takes you to all the classic sites as well as some of the most enigmatic hidden treasures off the beaten track.
-This tour package is perfect for travellers who want to fully experience Iceland in winter without having to worry about driving the icy roads of the countryside.
+Experience the wonders of Iceland on this 12-day winter package.
+The trip takes you to all the classic sites and many hidden treasures off the beaten track.
+This tour package is perfect for travelers who want to experience Iceland in winter fully without worrying about driving the icy roads of the countryside.

-Allow your experienced and friendly guides to take you along to witness volcanic terrains, idyllic coastal towns, majestic glaciers and mighty waterfalls, as you explore everything from the highlights of the South Coast to the desolate and snow-covered fjords of the East, and the versatile wonders of the Snæfellsnes Peninsula.
+Your experienced and friendly guides will take you to witness volcanic terrains, idyllic coastal towns, majestic glaciers, and mighty waterfalls.
+You will explore everything from the highlights of the South Coast to the desolate and snow-covered fjords of the East and the versatile wonders of the Snæfellsnes Peninsula.

-There are also plenty of possibilities to make your already action-packed trip even more adventurous, as you have the option of adding additional excursions during the booking process.
-These include visiting an authentic ice cave, venturing into a lava tube, embarking on a glacier hike, going horse riding and whale watching, just to name a few!
+There are also plenty of possibilities to make your already action-packed trip even more adventurous.
+Ice caving, whale-watching, and glacier hiking are included in the price, and you have the option of adding additional excursions during the booking process.

 Seeing the country couldn't be easier.
-Prior to your arrival, your accommodations and transport to and from Keflavík International Airport will be sorted for you.
-While circling the Ring Road, your guides will do their very best to hunt down possible sightings of the elusive and hypnotic Northern Lights, the winter-phenomena that tops the bucket list of so many people.
+Your accommodations and transport to and from Keflavík International Airport will be sorted for you prior to your arrival.
+While circling the Ring Road, your guides will do their very best to hunt down possible sightings of the elusive and hypnotic Northern Lights, the winter phenomena that tops the bucket list of so many people.

 So sit back and get ready to experience all the wonders of the Ring Road in a small group with this fantastic package.
 Don't hesitate and book your winter adventure now!
 Check availability by choosing a date.

 When you arrive at Keflavík International Airport, use your voucher to get a ticket to the bus.
-The timing of the transport is flexible so don’t worry about matching your flight schedule with that of the tour.
+The transport timing is flexible, so don't worry about matching your flight schedule with the tour.

 You will spend the night in Reykjavík.